Perfect, Protein-Packed Salads

 - 2 cups seedless cucumber, diced with skin

 - 1 cup mango, diced

-- 1 cup cooked beets, sliced or diced, see note
+- 1 cup cooked beets**, sliced and divided

-- 1 garlic clove, minced or ¼ teaspoon garlic powder
+- 1 garlic clove, minced, or 1/4 tsp garlic powder

 In a large bowl, combine cooked quinoa, cucumber, mango, ½ cup beets, pecans, and hemp seeds.
 Mix well, top with the remaining beets, and set aside.